“We always want to romanticize ugly things.”

 She shivers, moving Stephen’s arms around her shoulders.

 Later, once it’s over, she tells him that it was amazing.
 That she’s so happy she got to experience it with him.
-All the way back to to his place she asks him questions, wants to know more about movies that she has missed out on, though she is careful to never quite phrase it like that, and if he asks she cites her dance practice as the reason she missed out.
+All the way back to to his place she asks him questions.
+She wants to know more about movies that she has missed out on.
+She is careful to never quite phrase it like that, and if he asks she cites her dance practice as the reason she missed out.

 GM: She’s also able to talk about some famous movies she has seen, like Gone with the Wind.
 Her dad loved that.